hackatbrown/apis/docs/academic_api.md

 day: a single character representing the day {MTWRFSU}
 time: time in seconds since midnight

-I thought this might be handy.
+Optional Parameter: `semester`, defaults to the current semester

 I really tried to use DateTimeField, but it's just not built for 'time of day'.
 Number of seconds is pretty usable, but let me know if you have a better way.

 **Endpoint: /non-conflicting**

-I think this endpoint is pretty neat.
-Users make a request with a list of sections and retrieve a list of courses with any courses which conflict
+Users make a request with a list of sections and retrieve a list of courses with any courses which conflict excluded:
-excluded:

 /non-conflicting?numbers=CSCI1380-S01,CSCI1760-S01,APMA1650-S02

+Optional Parameter: `semester`, defaults to the current semester

 Note: I think CSCI1380 (instead of CSCI1380-S01) should return an error since we're not sure if we should exclude S01 or S02.
 Some classes have ~14 sections.

-**Paging, wut's dis**
+**Paging, wut dis**

 We're going to have a lot of information and we don't want to transfer it all across at once (otherwise we could just provide a db dump).
 So here's what it